248lee/DataStructureHW6/ReadMe.txt

 Constructor:

-Graph(): Create an empty doubly linked circular list.
+Graph(): Create an graph.
+You can give each node a distinct name (in integer type).

 Public methods: